 Will and Grace live together in an apartment in New York City.
 He's a gay lawyer, she's a straight interior designer.
 Their best friends are Jack, a gleeful but proud gay man, and Karen, a charismatic, filthy rich, amoral socialite.

-'Roseanne' is the story of a working class family struggling with life's essential problems: Marriage, Children, Money and Parents in Law.
-A classic sitcom, the story circles around the Connor family - a family of five (DJ, Darlene, Becky, Roseanne and Dan).
-The household's mother, Roseanne, is being accompanied in her quest to keep the family together by her sister Jackie and various friends over the years.
+'Roseanne' is the story of a working-class family struggling with life's essential problems--marriage, children, money, and parents-in-law.
+A now-classic sitcom, the story circles around the Connor family, a family of five that includes the parents, Roseanne and Dan, and the children, Becky, Darlene, and D.J..
+Roseanne is helped in her challenge to keep the family moving along by her single sister, Jackie, and various friends.
 Written by

 20 of 27 people found this review helpful.